ihsanlatheef/msal-backend/README.md

 ### Steps for Azure AD Registration
 1. **Frontend App Registration**:
-    - Register an app called `React Frontend App`.
+    - Register a frontend app on Azure's App registration page.
     - Set up **Redirect URI** to `http://localhost:5173`.
     - Define permissions to allow communication with the backend API.

 2. **Backend App Registration**:
-    - Register another app called `FastAPI Backend App`.
+    - Register another app for the backend.
     - Expose an API and define scopes, e.g., `api://<client-id>/access_as_user`.
     - Set permissions for the frontend app to access the backend API.